shoproizoshlo/news-homepage/README.md

 ### Continued development

-I've stack on the dark background when meu is open, if you have a suggestion, please contact me
+I've stack on the dark background when menu is open, if you have suggestions, please contact me

 ### Useful resources